Portfolio-Advanced-software/.github/profile/README.md

 ![image](https://github.com/Portfolio-Advanced-software/.github/assets/73555911/676ffc6b-162c-4bab-a446-86fdfccc8077)

+I created more security test to test endpoints to get 401 and 403 without role or auth and also 200 if it succeeded with the right credentials.
+Beside that I created some tests that tested my auth implementation to login and register both happy and sad flow.

 After all I linked Snyk and SonarCloud to my repos that compare the new code with previous commits to see if there are any new security risks.
 If it is passed the marge it will come back with a non passed check mark and I will get notified.